TCG Squad Intensive Camp

 Gymnastics is full of fancy flips and tricks, but all that fancy won’t look so fancy if we forget about the small stuff!
 Technique is a time to focus on the details, not just what you’re doing, but HOW you are executing your tricks.

-The highlight of camp!
-Campers will work together to pick a theme, choose music, and choreograph a group floor routine.
-Coaches will facilitate, but campers will be the creators!
-They’ll work on it all week, and then perform it for friends and family on Friday at 3:00!
+Campers will work together to create a group routine to showcase floor skills, rhythm, timing, and teamwork.
+They’ll work on it all week, and then perform for friends, family, and other campers on Friday at 2:45pm!

 Back to basics!
 We spend a half hour doing the most basic gymnastics floor skills over and over and over and over.
 Practice makes perfect!